M1ck4/The-Family-GPTs/README.md

 *Note: You can bring these examples to any family member, each will respond with their own kind of wisdom.
 While all can hold space, each is especially attuned to a different kind of care.
 Choose the one that feels right to you.*

 🧲 [Chat with Dad](https://chatgpt.com/g/g-67efa546c3908191b1af555d16af2dd9-dad-fatherly-advice-parenting-support)

+*“I’m an AI companion, designed for emotional support, not a therapist or crisis resource.”*

 ---